sc3/simple-news-apps/docs/index.rst

 This tutorial will walk you through the process of building a simple news application and publishing it on the web.
-You will learn the basics of responsive design and charting with D3 by visualizing data by the `@chitowncoders <http://twitter.com/chitowncoders/>`_ `Cook County Jail scraper <https://github.com/sc3/cookcountyjail/>`_.
+You will learn the basics of responsive design and charting with D3 by visualizing data from the `@chitowncoders <http://twitter.com/chitowncoders/>`_ `Cook County Jail scraper <https://github.com/sc3/cookcountyjail/>`_.